abhimanbhau/abhimanbhau.github.io/_posts/2023-01-06-minecraft-m1pro-increase-fps.md

 After experimenting with different shaders, I found Complementary shaders to be a good balance between quality and performance.
 I tested these shaders at their highest settings and with a QHD resolution, and the results were as follows.

 ![Shader on QHD](https://res.cloudinary.com/abemurica/image/upload/v1671590737/minecraft_mac/2022-11-09_18.18.38_fpcugp.png "Shader on QHD")

+### Can you play Minecraft on M1 Mac?

+Yes absolutely.
+As shown above, you can have a great experience on vanilla minecraft and even better experience using the mods listed above.
+Also, the descent experience while using shaders is cherry on top.

+### Is minecraft optimized for M1 ARM macbook?

+Minecraft Java edition is written in well, Java.
+Java being cross platform and JDK being available for long time it was already possible to run Minecraft on M1 ARM mac since the launch.
+However, Minecraft also has a lot of native code mainly graphics rendering.
+This however caused severe performance penalty which has improved over the past few months.

 {% include gallery caption="Minecraft gaming on M1 Pro mac" %}